Fiddlekins/podbot/README.md

 ![Audacity import options](./images/audacityImportOptions.png)

 Once you've imported all the different user tracks you can then export in your audio format of choice.

-## You want your own?
-Then clone this repo and do the thing with the discord and the applications.

-You will need to place a text file called 'token' in the root of the bot containing just the login token for your bot.

-You will also need to place a text file called 'controllers' in the same place containing whitespace separated user IDs in order for anyone to be able to control the bot.